data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-6a-express-postgresql-datastore.md

 touch db.js
 ````

-Use the file templates below to configure the database connection and schema.
+Use the file templates below to configure the database connection.

 ```` js
 // db.js